-Thank you for your interest in Lewis-Manning Hospice and for considering applying to be our next Director of Income & Communications.
+Thank you for your interest in Lewis-Manning Hospice and for considering applying to be our next Associate Director of Income & Communications.
 I am delighted that you are considering joining us at what is a very exciting and important time.

 Lewis-Manning Hospice is a charity providing the highest quality care, free of charge, to people living with life limiting illness in Poole and Bournemouth as well as the surrounding towns and villages.
 We offer a range of services run by our team of palliative care nurses, which includes End of Life Care, Day Hospice (specialist nursing care, physiotherapy, creative arts and complementary therapy), Lymphoedema Clinic, Better Breathing Clinic and Physiotherapy Clinic.

 We partner with local hospitals and nursing homes, and are very fortunate to be held in high regard by the local community we support.
 Our aim is to reach more people in the local community and to be able to offer a wider range of support services to those with a life limiting condition, their families and carers.
 To achieve this, we must look at the way we operate and how we develop our services to meet the needs of our patients, many of them with multiple complex conditions.

 I joined Lewis-Manning Hospice as Chief Executive in October 1998.
 In 2013, we moved to a new state of the art building overlooking Poole Bay and Brownsea Island.
 We are proud of our wonderful hospice and the work of our staff, and have a contract with the local CCG for 12 beds.

 The last 18 months has seen a huge change in our fundraising function.
 Our interim Development Director has restructured the team, bringing in some fantastic new fundraising talent across major donor, corporate, events and community fundraising.
 We have developed a new fundraising strategy, and have renewed focus on our income generation.